The Power Of Praying ParentsDr. Erwin W. Lutzer | July 28, 2013

 Meanwhile, Lord, there are many prodigals listening to this message right now.
 I pray that they may turn to Christ.
-I pray that they might come to Father and home and say, “Oh God, we have rebelled.”
+I pray that they might come to Father and home and say, “O God, we have rebelled.”

-Father, we pray today that people may get alone with You in a bedroom, outside, somewhere and spill out their hearts for their families, for their children, for their relatives, for this church and for all of us.
-And may we, to the point of tears, seek Your face that we might hear.
-Oh, let it be to You as You desire.
+Father, we pray today that people may get alone with you in a bedroom, outside, somewhere and spill out their hearts for their families, for their children, for their relatives, for this church, for all of us.
+And may we, to the point of tears, seek your face that we might hear.
+“Oh, let it be to you as you desire.”
 In Jesus’ name we pray, Amen.